hep-gc/docker/external_cloud/csv2/single_container/private_web/run_csv2/README.md

 ## Pre-requesites

+NOTE: The csv2 container will not currently be able to run condor jobs on a mac because [docker for mac currently cannot route external traffic to docker containers](https://docs.docker.com/docker-for-mac/networking/#httphttps-proxy-support).

 To successfully pull and run the csv2 container on your host machine, the following pre-requisites are needed:

 * Root or sudo access on the host machine